On the renormalization of contact interactions for the configuration-interaction method in two dimensions: Conclusions

-This procedure relies on the comparison of both the energy and wave function of two particles obtained by two different sets of data.
-The first set is computed by CI diagonalization with an energy cut-off, while the second one by the exact solution of the Schr\"odinger equation for the regularized form of the contact pseudopotential.
+The aim of this paper was to provide a practical ground for CI calculations of $N$ particles interacting via a contact potential that needs to be properly regularized.
+To achieve this in a simple and straightforward manner, one renormalizes the strength of the contact potential for two particles in a given subspace of single-particle basis states.
+The final outcome is that the CI diagonalization over a finite basis set provides physically relevant observables; the energy cutoff only affects the resolution on complementary real space distances, while the low-lying excitation spectrum is unaffected.
+The procedure discussed here relies on the comparison to both the energy and wave function of two and three particles, obtained in two different ways.
+The first way is the CI diagonalization with an energy cutoff, while the second one is the exact solution of the Schr\"odinger equation for the regularized form of the contact pseudopotential.
 Both ground and excited states are considered in this comparison.
 The analysis of CI data for a truncated Hilbert space provides a fully consistent physical picture of the results as well as a systematic assessment of the error of the calculation.
+Finally, the scalability of the method was demonstrated for larger fermionic systems with $N=4$ and $N=5$ as an example, where no analytical solutions exist and one must rely on numerical calculations.
+The method converges well for fermionic few-body systems with attractive as well as repulsive interaction, while the bosonic case is found to be more cumbersome.
+We expect that this procedure may be applied to $N>5$, provided that the radius of studied few-body complexes is larger than the spatial resolution associated with the size of the truncated Hilbert space.